 In medical terminology, metabolism is known as your Basal Metabolic Rate (BMR), which is the minimum number of calories your body needs to perform basic bodily functions.
 BMR is usually expressed in terms of calories.
-BMR also has another interesting quality: the more Lean Body Mass you have, the greater your BMR will be.
+Your Basal Metabolic Rate also has another interesting quality: the more Lean Body Mass (which includes muscle, water, and minerals) you have, the greater your BMR will be.

-So, to talk about metabolism, the conversation should always start with how many calories your body needs.
+When we talk about metabolism, we should always start the conversation with how many calories your body needs.
 But because your BMR and Lean Body Mass are linked, that means any conversation about metabolism becomes a conversation about your body composition.

 Your Body Composition Is Linked To Your Metabolism

-Why is it that some people seem to be able to eat whatever they want and never gain any weight, while other people – even skinny people – gain weight much more easily when they eat something not in their regular diet?
+Why is it that some people seem to be able to eat whatever they want and never experience any weight gain, while other people – even skinny people – feel like whenever they have one bite of dessert it instantly goes to their waistline?

 Take a look at these two body composition profiles, and see if you can spot the difference.

-Beyond the obvious differences in weight, the first person has a much smaller BMR than the second.
-This means that the second person needs more calories than the first person in order to provide their body with the necessary energy to function without losing weight.
+Beyond the obvious differences in weight, the Person A has a much smaller Basal Metabolic Rate than the second.
+This means Person B needs more calories than Person A in order to provide their body with the necessary energy to function without losing weight.
 Because the BMR is bigger, the metabolism is “bigger.”

-This is why people who are big/have above average weights can eat more than people who are smaller.
-Their body literally requires them to eat more to maintain their weight, and specifically - their Lean Body Mass.
+This is why people who are big or above average in weight can eat more than people who are smaller.
+Their body literally requires them to eat more to maintain their weight, and specifically – their Lean Body Mass.

-OK, you say, but these two people are very different in body weight – of course the second person will have a faster/bigger metabolism.
-Take a look at the two people below, who we'll call "Jane" and "Sarah", this time who are much more similar body in age, height, weight, and gender.
+OK, you say, but these two people are very different in body weight – of course, the second person will have a bigger metabolism.
+Take a look at the two people below, who we’ll call “Jane” and “Sarah”, two individuals who are similar body in age, height, weight, and gender.

 Despite being similar in age, height, weight, and gender, these two people have very different body composition profiles.
 As a result, they have different Basal Metabolic Rates.
-Although Jane has a body weight within the normal range (identified by being near the 100% mark), her body composition is defined by having a higher body fat percentage (less LBM and more body fat) than Sarah.
+Although Jane has a body weight within the normal range (identified by being near the 100% mark), her body composition is defined by having more fat mass and less lean body mass and skeletal muscle than Sarah.